dnl-rss/secureum-slot2-solidity101/01_contract.md

 #### 22. Function modifiers

-Function `modifiers` can be used to control the behavior of a function prior to execution.
+A function `modifier` can be used to control the behavior of a function prior to execution.

-> This simplified version of Open Zepplin's [ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) standard demonstrates the use of `onlyOwner()` modifier to restrict access to the function `transferOwnership()`
+> This simplified version of Open Zepplin's [ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/access/Ownable.sol) standard demonstrates the use of `modifier onlyOwner` to restrict access to `function transferOwnership()`

 ```solidity
 contract Ownable {